 Arbitration can only be used as a method of resolving legal disputes if all parties in the dispute agree to it.
 So, if one party wants to arbitrate and the other doesn’t, then you may be out of luck.

-Typically, agreement to arbitrate comes in the form of a written contract agreed to by both parties.
+Typically, an agreement to arbitrate comes in the form of a written contract agreed to by both parties.
 In fact, it’s likely that you’ve agreed to arbitration if you have shopped online.
 In the fine print of many online retailers’ agreements, it will state that agreements to resolve disputes will be through arbitration.

 How Arbitration Works